What information do we collect?

 The analytics data that Google collects and shares with us helps us better understand the kind of people that visit our sites and what they do when they visit.
 This information helps us make decisions for site structure, content, compatibility, and overall user experience.

-WE DO NOT COLLECT ANY INFORMATION FROM GOOGLE ANALYTICS THAT COULD PERSONALLY IDENTIFY YOU.
+WE CAN NOT DO NOT AND COLLECT ANY INFORMATION FROM GOOGLE ANALYTICS THAT COULD PERSONALLY IDENTIFY YOU.

 All activity on this site falls within the bounds of the Google Analytics Terms of Service.